-Total Project Duration Our model implies that projects with an above-average initial valuation will have a consistently higher investment flow.
-Therefore, the model predicts that they will be completed faster.
+Our model also implies that projects with an above-average initial valuation have consistently higher investment flows.
+Therefore, the model predicts that they are completed faster.

 6 Data Description and Empirical Methodology

 Our data of venture capital investments are provided by Sand Hill Econometrics (SHE) and contain the majority of US investments in the period from January 1987 to March 2002.
 SHE combines and extends two databases, VentureXpert (formerly Venture Economics) and Venture One, which are extensively used in the venture capital literature.
 According to Gompers and Lerner (1999) and Kaplan, Stromberg, and Sensoy (2002), the VentureXpert data contain the majority of the investments.
 SHE has spent substantial time and effort to ensure the accuracy of the data.
 This includes removing investment rounds that did not actually occur, adding investment rounds that were not in the original data, and consolidating rounds, so that each round corresponds to a single actual investment by one or more venture capitalists.
 Cochrane (2005), Sorensen (2008) and Korteweg and Sorensen (2008) use different versions of this data set.
 The data in Cochrane (2005) end in June 2000 and the data in Korteweg and Sorensen (2008) and Sorensen (2008) end in 2005.